adafruit/Adafruit_Mynewt/docs/16_NewtmgrProtocol.md

 from the source code available on Github and using the `-l DEBUG` flag When executing commands.

+## Source Code

+The golang source for newtmgr is [available here](https://github.com/apache/incubator-mynewt-newt/tree/master/newtmgr), and can be used to provide some insight into how data is exchanged between the utility and the device under test.

 ## Newtmgr Frame Format

 ToDo